 Metatarsalgia can be a bit of an umbrella term used to cover any forefoot pain, particularly metatarsal pain.
-Usually the term refers to inflammation which occurs in the joints between the metatarsal bones in the foot and phalanges bones of the toes.
+Usually, the term refers to inflammation which occurs in the joints between the metatarsal bones in the foot and phalanges bones of the toes.
 The pain is normally gradual and makes the bottom of the ball of the foot tender.

 Symptoms typically consist of pain in the forefoot which is worse during weight bearing, particularly during the middle phase and push off phase of walking when the foot is in contact with the ground.

 Metatarsal pain usually comes on gradually with tenderness felt when pressing in on the MTP joints under the ball of the foot.
-It is usually the 2nd, 3rd, and 4th toes which are effected and is frequently in more than one joint at the same time.
+It is usually the 2nd, 3rd, and 4th toes which are affected and is frequently in more than one joint at the same time.
 Symptoms range from mild to severe

-In the early stages a separation between two toes may be seen and is known as the V sign.
+In the early stages, a separation between two toes may be seen and is known as the V sign.
 Passive flexion or bending of the toe can reproduce pain.
 There may also be hard skin or calluses under the foot due to excess pressure.

 The cause of metatarsalgia pain is usually from the synovial sheath or membrane around the MTP joints becoming inflamed, usually from excess pressure on the joints over a period of time.
 Contributing factors include:

 - A high or rigid arched foot (pes cavus) may increase the likelihood of metatarsalgia by increasing the pressure on the forefoot.